In this section:

 If you qualify, your monthly payment will cover everyone in your family who qualifies for support.
 'Family' could mean you as a single person for example, or you might also be claiming for a partner and/or children.

-Universal Credit will eventually replace all of the following:
+By 2017 Universal Credit will have replaced all of the following:

 Universal Credit won't replace Child Benefit.